 Consider a growing retail company, Shazz, that sells clothing aimed for children and teenagers.
 The company processes purchase orders and invoices in PDFs for reporting and analysis.
 Initially, they started with using data entry specialists to convert the pdf tables and other data into a standardized format, but with the increasing demand, the company struggled to meet the requirements.
 They decided to research content extraction tools in the market and came across Astera ReportMiner.

 The Operations Manager started with the free trial and after playing around with the features, requested a walkthrough of the product’s data extraction features using samples from the company.
-They were happy to find that the platform offered connectivity to various destinations, and was able to automate the entire process.
+They were happy to find that the platform offered connectivity to various destinations, and was able to automate the entire process with help of data extraction templates.
 Astera ReportMiner was able to pick pdfs from designated folders whenever a pdf drops into the folder.
 With data extraction workflows, extracting information from the data and transforming it becomes easier and quicker.
-Decision making options allowed Shazz to send the transformed data to one destination for review (in case of errors) or to the other destination for further processing.
+Decision-making options allowed Shazz to send the transformed data to one destination for review (in case of errors) or to the other destination for further processing.

 The in-built features of auto-parsing of name and addresses and the auto-creation of document extraction patterns made the process easier for Shazz.